-

 What Women Want (At Work) - From Shecession to Shesurgence

-over 2 years ago by Daniel StackTo #BreakTheBias ManpowerGroup is calling for more companies to respond to What Women Want at Work.
+about 3 years ago by Daniel StackTo #BreakTheBias ManpowerGroup is calling for more companies to respond to What Women Want at Work.
 With women leaving the workforce at alarming rates, there’s an urgent need for employers to better understand what women want at work to thrive.
 To find out, we asked 5,000 workers across five countries.
 Their answers show that autonomy, career progression and feeling motiv...